Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

   + Click the *Select Attribute Set* drop-down list and select the appropriate attribute set for the offer.
 All active attribute sets are displayed in the list.

-  + Activate the *Generate SKU* toggle to automatically create a SKU for the product offer.
+  + Enable the *Generate SKU* toggle to automatically create a SKU for the product offer.

   + Select the appropriate option for change tracking in the *Change Tracking Mode* section:
    ![Radionbutton](/Assets/Icons/Radiobutton.png "[Radiobutton]") *manual*: Changes in a PIM product must be triggered manually to be applied to the offer.
 The initial offer is automatically applied.